-- Some amount (not a lot) of healthy starches like potatoes, sweet potatoes and healthier grains like rice and oats.
+- Moderate amounts of healthy starches like potatoes, sweet potatoes and healthier grains like rice and oats.

 50-100 Grams per Day

 This range is great if you want to lose weight effortlessly while allowing for a bit of carbs in the diet.
-It is also a great maintenance range for people who are carb sensitive.
+It is also a great range to maintain your weight if you are sensitive to carbs.

 Carbs you can eat:

 20-50 Grams per Day

 This is where the metabolic benefits really start to kick in.
 This is the perfect range for people who need to lose weight fast, or are metabolically deranged and have obesity or diabetes.